Half Log Replacement, Rot Repair Work for Log Homes, Rotten Siding & Trim Replacement & Rotten Deck Board Replacement in MD, VA, WV

 Thank you for viewing our articles.
 We recommend you take some time to read what we have to share.
-Rod Rodriguez has well over a decade of hands on wood care experience and has worked with fifteen different species of wood.
-It is our goal to help you understand what your project entails, and clearly communicate what needs to happen on your particular job.
-Please do not hesitate to contact us should you have any questions at all.
+Rod Rodriguez has well over a decade of hands on wood care experience and has worked with over fifteen different species of wood.
+We offer log home rot repair ranging from minor rot repairs to half log replacement.
+We can also use thermal imaging to aid in detecting rot in your logs.
+It is our goal to help you understand what your project entails, and to clearly communicate what needs to happen on your particular job.
+Please do not hesitate to contact us should you have any questions at all about your home.
 We look forward to assisting you with your wood care needs for many years to come.

 The Basic Facts about Rot

 The main component of any wood is cellulose, which serves as the primary source of nutrition for both insects and decay fungi.
 The biggest enemy to wood is moisture.
 When untreated wood is exposed to the elements, to weather and particularly to moisture, decay fungi can establish very quickly and rot can occur in just a few short years.
 Rotting wood is also a natural home for wood destroying insects like powder post beetles, termites, carpenter ants and other borers.
 In general, wood destroying fungi need three things to survive and thrive; they are food (wood cellulose), water and oxygen.